GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/02_igus_dryve_d1/02_motor_page.md

 # "Motor" Page

-The "Motor" configuration page is shown in {numref}`fig:conf_stepper_2`.
-Below, we describe the various available options and their appropriate settings for our gantry robot.
+The "Motor" configuration page is shown below in {numref}`fig:conf_x1_motor`.
+The following sections describe the various available options and their appropriate settings for our gantry robot.

-:::{figure} images/config-stepper/02-motor.png
+:::{figure} images/config-x1/02-motor.png
-:name: fig:conf_stepper_2
+:name: fig:conf_x1_motor

-"Motor" configuration page of the stepper motor controller.
+"Motor" configuration page of the X1 motor controller.
 :::

 ## Motor Configuration Summary

-The following table summarizes the configuration parameters for the motors in our gantry robot setup:
+{numref}`tab:motor_config_summary` below summarizes the configuration parameters for the motors in our gantry robot setup:

 :::{tabularcolumns} l\R{0.35}\R{0.35}
 :::